 Find answers to teachers' commonly asked questions.

-All of the Museum’s online educational resources--including lesson plans, activities, interactives, and media--are at Smithsonian’s History Explorer.
-Materials on the site are searchable by keyword, grade level, historical era, and national standards.
+All of the museum’s online educational resources—including lesson plans, activities, interactives, and media—are at Smithsonian’s History Explorer.
+Materials are searchable by keyword, grade level, historical era, and national standards.

 Yes.
-A limited number of 90-minute workshops on object-based learning, STEM-integration, and using drama in the classroom are available for groups of 10+ participants who are planning a visit to the Museum.
-Our schedule fills quickly, so please contact the Museum a minimum of 4 weeks prior to date of the proposed workshop or webinar.
-Note that workshops do not include a guided tour of the Museum.
-Please email the education team at email@example.com for additional information or to request a workshop.
+A limited number of 90-minute workshops on object-based learning, STEM integration, and using drama in the classroom are available for groups of 10+ participants who are planning a visit to the museum.
+Our schedule fills quickly, so please contact the museum a minimum of four weeks prior to the date of the proposed workshop or webinar.
+Workshops do not include a guided tour of the museum.
+Email the education team at email@example.com for additional information or to request a workshop.
 Include the name of the group, preferred date, number of teachers, and the grade levels and subjects the participants teach.

 We also provide district-level professional development at locations across the country through the Let’s Do History Tour.
-For more information on the Tour, please contact Orlando R. Serrano, Jr. at firstname.lastname@example.org.
+For more information on the tour, contact Orlando R. Serrano, Jr. at firstname.lastname@example.org.